letsdrink/ouzo-app/README.md

 Running tests
 -------------

 Test configuration can be found in `config/test/Config.php`.
 You will need separate database for tests purposes only.
-Set it up the same way as production one, as described in Database Configration section.
+Set it up in the same way as production one, as described in Database Configration section.

 Apply migrations:
 ```